Understanding Bash Variables and Environment in Linux

 Indexed Arrays

-# Declare an indexed array
+# Create an array

-# Access elements (zero-based indexing)
+# Access array elements

-echo ${fruits[0]} # Outputs: Apple
+echo ${fruits[0]} # Outputs: apple

-echo ${fruits[2]} # Outputs: Cherry
+echo ${fruits[2]} # Outputs: orange

-# Get all elements
+# All array elements

-# Get array length
+# Array length

 echo ${#fruits[@]} # Outputs: 4

-# Modifying elements
+# Add elements

-Associative Arrays (Bash 4.0+)
+Associative Arrays

-# Declare an associative array
+# Declare associative array

 declare -A user_info

-# Assign key-value pairs
+# Add key-value pairs

 user_info[age]=30

-# Access elements by key
+# Access values

-echo ${user_info[name]} # Outputs: John
+echo ${user_info[name]} # Outputs: John Doe

-# List all keys
+# Get all keys

-echo ${!user_info[@]} # Outputs: name age city
+echo ${!user_info[@]} # Outputs: name email age

 Environment Configuration Files

-Adding Permanent Environment Variables
+Adding Permanent Variables

-# Add to ~/.bashrc file
+# Add to ~/.bashrc for current user

-# Reload the configuration
+# Reload configuration

 source ~/.bashrc